RocketDerp/April14_2025/Media_Ecology/PTSD_CPTSD_from_Donald_Trump.md

 # PTSD / CPTSD for families of Trump supporters

 And workplace co-workers, employees of Trump supporters, etc.
+Church congregation of Trump supporting clergy.

 &nbsp;